tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/scale.rst

 Connect a Scale
 ===============

-When using your **IoT Box** in Odoo, you could need to use a scale.
+When using your **IoT Box** in CoquiAPPs, you could need to use a scale.
 Doing so is easy and convenient as it can be done in a few steps.
 Then, you can use it in your **Point of Sale app** to weigh your products, which is helpful if their price are based on it.